anywhichway/denodata/README.md

 ## Values

-Values in Denobase can be arbitrary JavaScript values that are compatible with the structured clone algorithm.
+Values in denodata can be arbitrary JavaScript values that are compatible with the structured clone algorithm.
 This includes:

 - boolean
 - number